 Buying airline tickets is a lot like gambling or day-trading stocks.
 Fares go up and down unpredictably.
 As you get closer to your date of travel, it’s mostly up.
 But buying a ticket far in advance is not always the answer.
 You’re just giving the airline your money sooner than you have to, and your plans may change—or the airline might even alter the flight schedule—in the interim.

 Most people buy their tickets within 90 days of their trips, so you’re not alone if you procrastinate.
+(That said, you might regret waiting that long to book a cruise.)
 Of course, airlines raise fares for travel during peak holiday periods and for last-minute travel, so here are some things to keep in mind as you search for the lowest prices.
 Traveling on Tuesday, Wednesday, or Saturday, for instance, can save you money because business travelers are less likely to book on those days.
 And going to places like Las Vegas or the Caribbean will likely be most expensive on the weekends when hordes of leisure travelers are on the move.

-Here are five more tips that can help you in your quest for economical travel.
+Here are five more tips that can help you in your quest for cheap last-minute flights.

 Independent travel websites claim to find you the lowest fares, but many do not search all airlines.
 Southwest Airlines, for example, is often bypassed.
 Shop around.
 Google Flights and ITA Matrix include the option to perform a month-long search and show the widest array of fares and flight options.
 Again, many low-cost airlines such as Southwest and Allegiant may not show up in these results—you’ll have to go to their websites to check their fares.